Forgery of Documents and Identification Marks

 This offence may attract a fine of 10 penalty units or imprisonment for 2 months, where a registration label (or other vehicle document) is altered or forged.

 Where the offence relates to forging, or fraudulently altering a vehicle identifier, the maximum penalty is 60 penalty units or 6 months imprisonment.

 You should ring us and discuss your case if you have been charged.

-Deciding on whether to plead guilty or not has consequences for you and should be made after proper discussion with a criminal lawyer.
+Deciding on whether to plead guilty or not to a charge of Forgery of Documents and Identification Marks has consequences for you and should be made after proper discussion with a criminal lawyer.

 This legislation comes from section 72 of the Road Safety Act 1986.